thumphries/bear-traps-talk/talk.md

 fromIntegral is dangerous because it looks innocuous!

-We have to use it all the time
+We have to use it all the time - it's the "default coercion"

-but when going from a "larger" type to a "smaller" type, it silently corrupts, which is rarely what we want.
+... but when going from a "larger" type to a "smaller" type, it silently corrupts, which is rarely what we want.